-A Guide to The Easiest World Languages to Learn
+A Guide to The Top 13 Easiest World Languages to Learn

 If you’ve decided to learn a new language, good for you!

-Next, you need to decide which language is best suited to you.
-Maybe you’d like to learn a business relevant language like Japanese?
+Maybe you’d like to learn a business-relevant language like Japanese?
 Perhaps one of the languages known for romance?
-Or, maybe a language you could use on your next holiday?
+Or, maybe a language you could use on your next holiday or gap year?

-There are many different reasons to learn a new language, and while learning a new language requires dedication and practice; some are easier than others to master.
+There are many different reasons to learn a new language, and there is no right or wrong answer.
+It’s important to bear in mind that while they all require dedication and practice, some are easier than others to master.

-With that in mind, in this guide, we’ve put together our list of the languages that are great for English speaking beginners to learn, the estimated time it takes to gain a good grasp of the language as per the Foreign Service Institute, how many people around the world speak the language and which countries where this language might come in handy.
+With that in mind, in this guide, we’ve put together our list of the top 13 languages that are great for English-speaking beginners to learn, the estimated time it takes to gain a good grasp of the language as per the Foreign Service Institute, how many people around the world speak the language and the countries where this language might just come in handy.

 Hints & Tips to Learn a New Language